duereg/codetype/src/documents/posts/20140708-ember-data-model-issue-boolean.html.md

 aFancyModel.get('isDirty'); //RETURNS TRUE!!!
 ```

-So I guess my question is this: is this the expected behavior?
+My question was this: was this the expected behavior?
 I can't find any documentation on setting boolean values directly on the model like this anywhere in the Ember.Data docs.

+After asking around on [discuss.emberjs.com](http://discuss.emberjs.com/t/model-declaration-false-vs-ds-attr-boolean-defaultvalue-false/5860), I got an answer.

+This behavior is by design.
+Fields designated with just a variable (e.g. isSelected) are local attributes.
+You can use them just like an other attribute.

+The difference with fields declared this way is they won't dirty the model and they aren't sent across the wire on save or update.